 REVIEWER GUIDANCE FOR CHANCELLOR’S POSTDOCTORAL FELLOWSHIP

 Per the program guidelines, applications are reviewed in three stages and candidates are assessed according to academic accomplishments, personal statements, recommendation letters, prospective scholarly contributions and the potential for a successful faculty career at CU Boulder.
-At the first stage, faculty in the proposed home department (i.e., chairs, mentors) discuss and rank order candidates, followed by the appropriate school or college’s review (i.e., the dean or their designee) who likewise rank order the candidates.
+In the first stage, faculty in the proposed home department (e.g., the chair and faculty mentor) review and rank applicants.
+In the second stage, the school or college (i.e., the dean or their designee) reviews the departmental recommendations and selects a limited number of applicants to nominate for campus review.
+In the final stage, a campus-level selection committee reviews the nominated applicants and selects the fellowship recipients based on the school/college recommendations, institutional priorities, and the potential for long-term success at CU Boulder.

+Up to three applicants from the College of Arts and Sciences, up to two applicants from the College of Engineering and Applied Science and the College of Media, Communication and Information, and one applicant from Law, Music, Leeds, Education or University Libraries may be nominated.

 Colleges and schools should keep evaluation notes for each application in the event applicants and/or mentors inquire about the evaluation.

-The college-level rankings are submitted to a final, campus-level selection committee comprised of representatives from the Office of Faculty Affairs and the Research & Innovation Office, who assess applicants based on feedback from the school(s) and/or college(s), strategic areas of growth and need and priorities outlined in the IDEA Plan.

 An optional rubric is included below to assist in your evaluation.
 It is intended to be a helpful resource, not a requirement.

-In addition to the eligibility and roles and responsibilities below, we encourage you to consider the following during your review:

-The commitment to actively support and prioritize the applicant for a tenure-track position using department or college/school resources;

-The mentor’s ability to support the applicant’s career trajectory;

-The applicant’s academic, personal, and professional experiences that will offer different perspectives, strengthen academic excellence, and contribute to a more inclusive, engaged scholarly community at CU Boulder and in their discipline.

 ELIGIBILITY

-Applicants must have earned a doctorate or other terminal degree before July 1, 2026 and must have completed that degree within the last three years (2023 or after).
+Applicants must have earned a doctorate or other terminal degree before July 1, 2027 and must have completed that degree within the last three years (2024 or after).
 Applicants should be preparing for an academic career in research, scholarship or creative work.
 Faculty mentors must be tenured or tenure-track faculty at CU Boulder.